kbss-cvut/jopa-examples/example07-jopa-plural-dp-inheritance/README.md

 ### JSON-LD Support

-[JAXB JSON-LD](https://github.com/kbss-cvut/jaxb-jsonld) is a library for serialization and deserialization of POJOs into/from JSON-LD.
+[JB4JSON-LD](https://github.com/kbss-cvut/jb4jsonld) is a library for serialization and deserialization of POJOs into/from JSON-LD.

 It simplifies publishing data processed by business applications in Linked-Data format.

-The [JAXB JSON-LD Jackson](https://github.com/kbss-cvut/jaxb-jsonld-jackson) integration enables seamless integration of the JSON-LD support in any application using [Jackson](https://github.com/FasterXML/jackson) as serialization/deserialization library.
+The [JB4JSON-LD Jackson](https://github.com/kbss-cvut/jb4jsonld-jackson) library enables seamless integration of the JSON-LD support in any application using [Jackson](https://github.com/FasterXML/jackson) as serialization/deserialization library.

 More information can be found in the [JSON-LD integration demo](https://github.com/kbss-cvut/jopa-examples/tree/master/jsonld).